EMCLab-Sinica/Intermittent-aware-NAS/README.md

 A demo video comparing solutions found by iNAS and a hardware-aware NAS can be found [here](https://youtu.be/D1D9nk67QTI)

+Please cite/refer to this [paper](https://www.citi.sinica.edu.tw/papers/pchsiu/8050-F.pdf) for more information.

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents